GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/userTableStressInitialization/Example.rst

 #################################################################################
- Verification of User Defined Stress Initialization
+ Model Initialization: User Defined Tables
 #################################################################################

 **Context**

 This example uses the same reservoir model as the gravity-induced hydrostatic stress initialization case (see :ref:`gravityinducedhydrostaticinitialization`).
-Here, we provide the stress and pore pressure gradients for a reservoir under an hydrostatic pressure equilibrium and then request the simulator to perform an initialization of the stresses in every element in the model.
+Instead of using the gravity based equilibrium initialization procedure, we collect the interpretated stress and pore pressure gradients for a reservoir and then request the simulator to perform an initialization with the provided pressure and stresses in every element in the model.
 The problem is solved by using the single-phase poromechanics solver (see :ref:`PoroelasticSolver`) in GEOS.

 **Input file**